gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/distrust-amazon-reviews.md

 <!-- TODO: Add an animation of Gaussian distributions and message passing between them -->

 This gave me enough confidence that a solution was possible.
-So I set out to model this Bayesian system and after a few iterations came up with a deep learning approach.
+So I set out to model this Bayesian system and after a few iterations came up with a deep learning approach, which doesn't use Gaussian belief propagation per se, but does capture the same intuition of jointly learning item quality and user reliability.

 ## Deep learning